Fundeluk/nswi041-exams/seminar-work.md

 **Potential Issues:**
-- In step 1, the student encounters difficulty logging into the system.
+- In step 1, the student encounters difficulty logging into the system and the error occurs on the screen.
-- In step 4, there is no list of the exams he is enrolled for.
+- In step 4, there is no list of the exams he is enrolled for, so the student will need to come back to the system and check the exams again.
 - In step 5, the deadline for unenrolling from the exam has passed.

 **Preconditions:**
 - To be enrolled for the exam.
 - Unenrollment for the exam is still available.